evkuz/puppet/environments/production/modules/rsync/README.markdown

 sets up a rsync server

 ## Parameters: ##
     $path               - path to data
     $comment            - rsync comment
     $motd               - file containing motd info
     $read_only          - yes||no, defaults to yes
     $write_only         - yes||no, defaults to no
     $list               - yes||no, defaults to no
     $uid                - uid of rsync server, defaults to 0
     $gid                - gid of rsync server, defaults to 0
     $incoming_chmod     - incoming file mode, defaults to 644
     $outgoing_chmod     - outgoing file mode, defaults to 644
     $max_connections    - maximum number of simultaneous connections allowed, defaults to 0
     $lock_file          - file used to support the max connections parameter, defaults to /var/run/rsyncd.lock only needed if max_connections > 0
     $secrets_file       - path to the file that contains the username:password pairs used for authenticating this module
     $auth_users         - list of usernames that will be allowed to connect to this module (must be undef or an array)
     $hosts_allow        - list of patterns allowed to connect to this module (man 5 rsyncd.conf for details, must be undef or an array)
     $hosts_deny         - list of patterns allowed to connect to this module (man 5 rsyncd.conf for details, must be undef or an array)
+    $transfer_logging   - parameter enables per-file logging of downloads and uploads in a format somewhat similar to that used by ftp daemons.
+    $log_format         - This parameter allows you to specify the format used for logging file transfers when transfer logging is enabled.
+See the rsyncd.conf documentation for more details.
     $refuse_options     - list of rsync command line options that will be refused by your rsync daemon.
+    $ignore_nonreadable - This  tells  the  rsync daemon to completely ignore files that are not readable by the user.
+    $pre_xfer_exec      - command to be run before the transfer
+    $post_xfer_exec     - command to be run before the transfer

 ## Actions: ##
   sets up an rsync server